RulOfficial/trade-checker-jjkz/README.md

 ## How to Use

+1. Select a category or leave it as "All" to see every item
-1. Search for specific items by name
+2. Search for specific items by name
-2. Click **Add A** or **Add B** to add items to each box
+3. Click **Add A** or **Add B** to add items to each box
-3. Adjust quantities using +/- buttons
+4. Adjust quantities using +/- buttons
-4. Watch the totals update in real-time
+5. Watch the totals update in real-time
-5. Use the copy button to share your trade comparison
+6. Use the copy button to share your trade comparison

 ## Data